samhh/dotfiles/README.md

 ## Usage

-Do this once: `# ln -s /path/to/repo/configuration.nix /etc/nixos/`
+Do this once: `# ln -s /path/to/repo/flake.{nix,lock} /etc/nixos/`

-Only the entrypoint module needs symlinking.
+Only the entrypoint module and lockfile need symlinking.
 Nix resolves relative imports at the module's real path.

+Pass `--flake .#` and `--impure` to `nixos-rebuild`.

 For now a few parts of the config presume the repo will be at `~/dotfiles/`.
 Anything that couldn't be configured in Home Manager lives in `:/cfg/`.